 - Carl Schmitt, Writings on War (1937–1945), trans.
 Timothy Nunan (Cambridge: Polity Press, 2011).

 Schmitt is one of the most significant political theorists for the North American New Right, and one measure of the embryonic state of our movement is that we are just beginning to come to grips with him.
-Counter-Currents/North American New Right has published two works by Schmitt online:
+Counter-Currents/North American New Right has published several works by Schmitt online:

 - Land and Sea

 - “Total Enemy, Total State, and Total War,” an essay from Four Articles, 1931–1938